Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Handlers I believe, may occasionally elect to put weight on a greyhound in order to help a dog trap out faster, giving them perhaps a better chance to lead up or lie handy with the pace in order to avoid possible trouble anticipated at the corner!

-Any pups up in weight is alternatively considered a good sign! as it suggests they're still growing and therefore open to improvement!
+Any pups up in weight is alternatively considered a good sign! as it suggests they're still growing and therefore open to further improvement!

-However, dog racing weights can be very misleading! lets imagine that Lady Flyaway has a perfect weight = 27.0 kg and having competed in her last race at a weight = 28.0 kg, we find that the Lady's running tonight at a weight = 27.6 kg.
+However, dog racing weights can be very misleading! lets imagine Lady Flyaway has a perfect weight = 27.0 kg and having competed in her last race weight = 28.0 kg, we find the Lady's running tonight at a weight = 27.6 kg.
 Would you consider her to be under weight or perhaps over weight?
-Here lies the general confusion as to why weights are so often misunderstood!
+Here lies the general confusion as to why these weights are so often misunderstood!
 In the above example, Lady Flyaway weighing 27.6 kg is in fact 0.6 kg over weight, as we knew her best weight = 27.0 kg.
 Although had we thought her ideal weight = 28.0 kg then I would consider her 0.4 kg under weight!

 Now enter the weight condition - Under, Normal, Over or Not-Known.